-Many developers can be used for this type of non-agitation film processing but at the top of the list, for me anyway, is Rodinal, Pyrocat-HD and 510-Pyro.
+Many developers can be used for this type of non-agitation film processing but at the top of the list, for me anyway, is Rodinal, HC110, Ilford DDX, Pyrocat-HD and 510-Pyro.
 These developers can be extremely dilute yet still fully process a film within a few hours.

-If I plan on stand development, I usually shoot the film at half its rated ISO.
-This will ensure good shadow detail.
-I then place the film in the developing tank and pour in the very dilute developer:
+If I plan on stand development.
+I place the film in the developing tank and pre-soak, then pour in the very dilute developer:

 • 510-Pyro 1+500.